 A traditional old fashioned pound cake is a recipe everyone must have in their baking arsenal.
-You may be tempted to pick up a store bought pound cake, but after seeing how easy this cake is to make, you’ll always want homemade!
+You may be tempted to pick up a store bought pound cake, but after seeing how easy this cake is to make, you’ll always want homemade.
+It has a tender crumb and is full of moisture thanks to the sour cream.

 Why do we call it a pound cake?